Cyprus has a reputation for good public education and it is in the top three countries in Europe in terms of the amount of GDP it spends on education.

-If you want to study for a degree in Cyprus, take a look at the following information to help you choose the institution that is right for you.
+If you want to study for a degree in Cyprus, take a look at the best universities based on the Times Higher Education World University Rankings 2019 to choose the institution that is right for you.

 The Cyprus University of Technology is a public university in Limassol, the island’s second city, which is on the south coast.
 A new university, CUT was only established in 2004 and its first students began classes in the 2007-08 academic year.